 Customers at stores in Reading and Bournemouth were put at risk of exposure to asbestos in 2006 and 2007 during refurbishments, a court heard.

 Judge Christopher Harvey Clark QC said the company was more interested in profits than planning asbestos removal.

-Marks & Spencer said it had acted responsibly and was "disappointed".'Lamentable problems'
+Marks & Spencer said it had acted responsibly and was "disappointed".

 The Marks & Spencer shop in Broad Street, Reading, was being refurbished when ceiling tiles containing the cancer-causing material fell to the floor.

 "The response from Marks & Spencer was, in effect, to turn a blind eye to what was happening... it was already costing the company too much money," the judge told Bournemouth Crown Court.

 He said the "tension" between health and safety and profit had caused the "lamentable problems" which had led to ceiling dust possibly containing asbestos falling to the shop floor when it was open.